Alfresco/alfresco-ng2-components/CONTRIBUTING.md

 * Search in the [GitHub release history](https://github.com/Alfresco/alfresco-ng2-components/releases) to see if your issue has already been solved in a new version of ADF.
 * Fork our repository (if you don't know how to do this, read [this GitHub document](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)).
-* Make your changes in a new git branch starting from development and following our [naming convention](https://github.com/Alfresco/alfresco-ng2-components/wiki/Branching-Strategy)
+* Make your changes in a new git branch starting from develop and following our [naming convention](https://github.com/Alfresco/alfresco-ng2-components/wiki/Branching-Strategy)

      ```shell
-     git checkout -b dev-{developerName}-{GitIssuedId/JiraIssueId} development
+     git checkout -b dev-{developerName}-{GitIssuedId/JiraIssueId} develop
      ```

 * Create your PR **including appropriate test cases** following the [code contribution acceptance criteria](https://github.com/Alfresco/alfresco-ng2-components/wiki/Code-contribution-acceptance-criteria)